dheerajchand/resume_generator/outputs/comprehensive/topographic_classic/md/dheeraj_chand_comprehensive_topographic_classic.md

 *Data, Technology and Strategy Consulting*

-- Conduct comprehensive quantitative and qualitative research studies using Python, R, SPSS, and Stata for political candidates and organizations
+- Conduct comprehensive quantitative and qualitative research studies using `Python`, `R`, `SPSS`, and `Stata` for political candidates and organizations
-- Architect cloud-based data warehouse solutions on AWS (EC2, RDS, S3) processing billions of records for electoral analytics
+- Architect cloud-based data warehouse solutions on `AWS` (EC2, `R`DS, S3) processing billions of records for electoral analytics
-- Design scalable ETL pipelines using PySpark, dbt, and PostgreSQL/PostGIS for large-scale geospatial and demographic datasets
+- Design scalable ETL pipelines using Py`Spark`, dbt, and Postgre`SQL`/PostGIS for large-scale geospatial and demographic datasets
-- Develop custom analytical tools and algorithms using Python, Pandas, NumPy, and Scikit-learn for fraud detection and spatial clustering
+- Develop custom analytical tools and algorithms using `Python`, `Pandas`, `NumPy`, and Scikit-learn for fraud detection and spatial clustering
-- Manage complex client relationships across political, nonprofit, and technology sectors using Django/GeoDjango web applications
+- Manage complex client relationships across political, nonprofit, and technology sectors using `Django`/Geo`Django` web applications
-- Lead technical architecture decisions for data-intensive applications using Docker, Git, and modern DevOps practices
+- Lead technical architecture decisions for data-intensive applications using `Docker`, `Git`, and modern DevOps practices

 ### DATA PRODUCTS MANAGER
 **Helm/Murmuration, Washington, DC | June 2021 – May 2023**

 *Data Platform Development and Team Leadership*

-- Conceived and developed framework using Python, Pandas, and PostgreSQL to clean, validate, and normalize government data from Census, BLS, and NCES
+- Conceived and developed framework using `Python`, `Pandas`, and Postgre`SQL` to clean, validate, and normalize government data from Census, BLS, and NCES
-- Built multi-tenant data warehouse and data lake using Snowflake, dbt, and AWS for longitudinal analysis across attitudinal, behavioral, demographic, economic and geographical dimensions
+- Built multi-tenant data warehouse and data lake using Snowflake, dbt, and `AWS` for longitudinal analysis across attitudinal, behavioral, demographic, economic and geographical dimensions
-- Trained analytical and engineering staff on open source geospatial technology (QGIS, GRASS, OSGeo) for analysis, segmentation, and visualization using Tableau and PowerBI
+- Trained analytical and engineering staff on open source geospatial technology (`QGIS`, `G`R`ASS`, `OSGeo`) for analysis, segmentation, and visualization using `Tableau` and `PowerBI`
-- Wrote five-year strategic plans for developing data warehouse using Scala, PySpark, and Apache Spark that became basis of company's distinguishing products
+- Wrote five-year strategic plans for developing data warehouse using `Scala`, Py`Spark`, and Apache `Spark` that became basis of company's distinguishing products
 - Managed teams of seven to eleven engineers, designers, analysts, and external stakeholders using Agile methodologies and modern DevOps practices

 ### SOFTWARE ENGINEER